Slough Council effectively

 The Slough Times understands Mrs Walker has never apologised for her questionable behaviour and is said to have claimed she was acting under instructions from Ruth Bagley.

-Mrs Walker was appointed on a temporary basis by Ruth Bagley at a daily cost of £990, according to the council's finance experts.
+Mrs Walker was appointed on a temporary basis by Ruth Bagley at a daily cost of £990 including VAT, according to the council's finance experts.
 Mrs Walker worked closely with Mrs Bagley and appears to have a good working relationship with council press officer Kate Pratt whom is alleged to detest Mrs Healy.

 The Slough Times understands Mrs Pratt made a formal complaint to Linda Walker after Mrs Healy urged Mrs Pratt to behave reasonably and thus avoid exposing the council to High Court litigation.

-A source close to Mrs Healy asserts Mrs Healy is determined to vigorously contest the "unfair" and "unjustified" suspension.
+A source close to Mrs Healy asserts Mrs Healy is determined to vigorously contest her "unfair" and "unjustified" treatment.

 Disappointed council sources alleged the